stevearc/stevearc.github.io/_posts/2011-12-30-code-snippets.md

 Index into the array with dir.ordinal() to get the priority list of locations.
 Then calculate the absolute MapLocation using the offsets, and try to jump to that location.
-This code looks nasty and you need to be VERY CAREFUL and use EXTENSIVE comments to avoid programming errors, but it's fast.
+This code looks nasty and you need to be *very careful* and use *extensive* comments to avoid bugs, but it's fast.
 In 2010 I had a 400 line method of extremely repetitive code to determine optimal building placement.
-It suuuuucked to write, but it was fast and reliable.
+It sucked to write, but it was super fast and produced some of the best concave hulls in the tournament.

 ## Pathfinder